-After playing around with Intel’s HD 4000 in our previous reviews and recording some pretty impressive performance, we decided to try and find the limit of the HD 4000′s graphics performance.
-To accomplish this we used Intel’s own over-clocking utility to tweak the HD 4000 and attain the highest level of performance it can offer.
+After playing around with Intel’s HD 4000 in our previous reviews and recording some pretty impressive performance, we decided to try to find the limit of the HD 4000’s graphics performance.
+To carry out this task we used Intel’s own over-clocking utility to tweak the HD 4000 and attain the highest level of performance it can offer.
 As you’ll soon see Intel has a great little over-clocking utility and the HD 4000 has a surprisingly large amount of headroom above its stock clock speed, but the gains from over-clocking the HD 4000 are a bit less than you might hope.

 Intel’s Tweaking App

 This system information page is pretty detailed actually.
-Intel’s got a CPU-Z like read out on some of the particulars of the CPU and Memory subsystems.
-Additionally, this utility sports a tabbed panel navigation system that allows you to quickly switch between all of the major functions of this tuning application.
-As far as aesthetics go Intel’s Extreme tweaking utility is not bad looking, although the varying shades of blue, black, and grey tend to blend together after a while.
+Intel’s got a CPU-Z like read out on some of the particulars of the CPU and the memory subsystem.
+Additionally, this utility sports a tabbed panel navigation system that allows you to quickly switch between all the major functions of this tuning application.
+As far as aesthetics go Intel’s Extreme tweaking utility is not bad-looking, although the varying shades of blue, black, and grey tend to blend together after a while.

 Here we have the EULA type warning that greets you click on the Manual Tuning tab.
 Like most other tuning apps, Intel’s is not going to be taking responsibility if you tweak one of the settings just a bit too far and end up with a dead chip.